siddhi-io/siddhi-execution-string/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">argn</td>
         <td style="vertical-align: top; word-wrap: break-word">It can have one or more input parameters in any data type.
-All the specified parameters should be of the same type.</td>
+However, all the specified parameters are required to be of the same type.</td>
         <td style="vertical-align: top"></td>
         <td style="vertical-align: top">INT<br>LONG<br>DOUBLE<br>FLOAT<br>STRING<br>BOOL<br>OBJECT</td>
         <td style="vertical-align: top">No</td>